-During the year ended December 31, 2022, management fee revenue of \$13,614 (December 31, 2021 - \$226,688) was earned pursuant to the 10% operator fee.
+During the year ended December 31, 2023, no management fee revenue (2022 - \$13,614) was earned pursuant to the 10% operator fee.
 During the year ended December 31, 2022, South32 provided notice of its intention and election not to further fund any further Tranche Payments as defined in, and in terms of, the Option Agreement, and accordingly the Option Agreement has been terminated.